-WVDO will require both quality inspections and code compliance inspections on all projects.
+WVDO's CDBG-MIT programs will reduce the risk of loss of life and property from future disasters.
+To contribute to overall community development benefits, WVDO will require both quality inspections and code compliance inspections on all projects.
 Site inspections will be required on all projects to ensure quality and compliance with building codes.
-WVDO will encourage and support subrecipients' efforts to update and strengthen local compliance codes to mitigate hazard risks where applicable.
+WVDO will encourage and support subrecipients' efforts to update and strengthen local compliance codes to mitigate hazard risks where applicable, and will emphasize quality, durability, energy efficiency, sustainability and mold resistance.